By CHEN YIH WEN and MYRRA BAITY

 Of the four types of FGM defined by WHO, Malaysian doctors and traditional midwives generally practice Type I(a), where the tip of the clitoral hood or prepuce is removed, and Type IV, where the genitals are pricked, usually with a needle.

 Type I(b) is the removal of the clitoris, Type II involves the partial or total removal of the clitoris and labia minora, while Type III (infibulation) is the most severe, where the vaginal opening is narrowed and sewn almost completely shut by cutting or repositioning the labia.

-But as demonstrated by Mak Su and Eshah, even for the type of circumcision practised here, there really aren’t any guidelines on procedures, or even tools used.
+But as demonstrated by Mak Su and Eshah, even for the type of circumcision supposedly practised in Malaysia, there really aren’t any guidelines on procedures, or even on the tools used.

 In 2012, the Health Ministry announced plans to develop guidelines for the procedure, but when contacted by R.AGE, the Ministry revealed that it is still pending review.
-Several health practitioners R.AGE spoke to said they have yet to receive any guidelines.
+Several health practitioners R.AGE spoke to said they have yet to receive any guidelines from the Ministry.